Comments: To view or download the complete regulation, click on the the link to it in theabove these comments.

 (8) DEP member for USN/USNR program refuses to access onto active duty as scheduled.

-(10) DEP or DET member wants to pursue a four-year college education.
+(10) DEP member wants to pursue a four-year college education.

 (16) Enlistment misunderstanding.

-(18) Parental consent is withdrawn for a 17-year-old DEP or DET member.
+(18) Parental consent is withdrawn for a 17-year-old DEP member.

 Comments: It is against the regulation to threaten you.